-Preparing a qualified workforce is one of the most important missions of the university.
-The University of Alaska (UA) is committed to preparing today’s students to be the next generation of accountability, recognizing that tomorrow’s careers will require advanced skills, greater knowledge and more flexibility than ever before.
-In alignment with Shaping Alaska’s Future, the UA Statewide Office of Workforce Programs’ role is to help facilitate developing industry-driven training and degree programs focused on providing skilled Alaskan workers for Alaskan jobs.
-This is accomplished through the following workforce development priorities in collaboration across the university system.
+Preparing a qualified workforce is one of the most important missions of the university, as is represented in the UA Workforce Development Priorities and Guidelines.
+UA is committed to preparing today's students to be the next generation workforce, recognizing that tomorrow's careers will require advanced skills, greater knowledge and more flexibility than ever before.
+The Office of Workforce Development's role is to facilitate industry-driven training and degree programs focused on providing skilled Alaskan workers for Alaska jobs.

 UA provides various dual enrollment options to expand access to postsecondary for K-12 students, from classroom or online courses to middle college to college-level courses being delivered through agreements with school districts.

 UA Workforce Reports Feature Graduate & Employment Outcomes

 - The University of Alaska offers more than 200 programs in workforce development from

 - UA and the Department of Labor and Workforce Development collaborated to produce workforce reports on key Alaska industries.

 - The workforce reports illustrate UA graduate outcomes and employment success.

 - Data demonstrates that higher education increases income, reduces unemployment, increases